Chengdu University of Technology

 The Chengdu University of Technology (CDUT; 成都理工大学) is a national public research university located in Chengdu, Sichuan, China.
 It is a technology-focused institution co-funded by the Ministry of Education of China, the Ministry of Natural Resources of China, and the Sichuan Provincial People's Government.
-The university is part of the Double First-Class Construction.CDUT was established in 1956 on the basis of geology-related faculties from Chongqing University, Nanjing University, Northwest University, Beijing Institute of Geology (now China University of Geosciences), Northeast College of Geology (now Jilin University), and Jiao Tong University.
+The university is part of the Double First-Class Construction Initiative.
+CDUT was established in 1956 on the basis of geology-related faculties from Chongqing University, Nanjing University, Northwest University, Beijing Institute of Geology (now China University of Geosciences), Northeast College of Geology (now Jilin University), and Jiao Tong University.

 The university covers an area of 1.92 square kilometers.
-There are 18 colleges, 1 Institute of Sedimentary Geology, and 1 Institute of Geological Survey.
-CDUT ranked within the 701-800 band globally in the 2024 Academic Ranking of World Universities (ARWU).
+There are 23 colleges, 1 Institute of Sedimentary Geology, and 1 Institute of Geological Survey.
+The university was recognized as one of China's National Top 50 Universities for Graduate Employment and National Top 50 Universities for Innovation and Entrepreneurship.
+CDUT ranked within the 601-700 band globally in the 2025 Academic Ranking of World Universities (ARWU).